 Before coming to Barter, Tricia had an extensive career in regional theatre.
 She performed at the Coconut Grove Playhouse in the world premiere of Herman Wouk,Jimmy Buffet’s Don’t Stop the Carnival, and the southwest premiere of Nunsense Jamboree with Danny Goggin.
 She has played in The Cherry Orchard (Madame Ranevskaya), Hay Fever (Judith), The Crucible (Elizabeth), Menopause: The Musical (Soap Star), The New Yorkers (Alice), High Spirits (Elvira), Eccentricities of a Nightingale (Alma) and played on the stages of South Coast Rep, Asolo Theatre, Florida Stage, Arkansas Rep, Florida Studio, Centre Stage, Stage One, New Theatre, Mark II, Royal Palm, Seaside Music Theatre, Beef & Boards, Mill Mountain, Surflight, Connecticut Rep, Pirate Playhouse, among others.

 Television and film credits include seaQuest DSV, Superboy, Divorce Court, One Life to Live, Guiding Light and co-starring with Morgan Fairchild and Engelbert Humperdinck in Even Angels Fall.
-Tricia holds a Bachelor of Arts from California State University at Fullerton and an Master of Fine Arts in Acting from the Florida State University Asolo Conservatory in Sarasota.
+Tricia holds a BA from CSUFullerton and an MFA in Acting from the FSU/Asolo Conservatory and is a two-time bone marrow donor.

 Rick McVey is proud to have been acting in Barter productions since 2003 and has been a full-time member of Barter Theatre’s Resident Acting Company since 2005.
 Some of his favorite roles here include: Todd (Friendly’s Fire), Doyle Mayfield (The Doyle & Debbie Show), Robert E. Lee (The Road to Appomattox), Javert (Les Misérables), Scrooge (A Christmas Carol 2011), George Bailey (It’s a Wonderful Life),Harold (The Full Monty), and Kris Kringle (Miracle on 34th Street2008 & 2015).

 Rick has also had the honor of directing the Barter Players’ productions of Just So Stories, The Ugly Duckling, Santa Claus is Coming to Town and The Scarlet Letter.
 He also wrote and directed the award-winning feature film FREEDOM and co-wrote and produced the feature film THIS WORLD.
 His play for young audiences, The Learning Box, was the first play ever endorsed by the Virginia Education Association.